angelorobsonmelo/Social-network-login/README.md

-# iOS project, Login with email and password in firebase and also with social networks.
+# iOS project, Login with email and password in firebase and also with social networks(Google, Facebook).